MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-local-source.md

 For more details on how to use the Office Customization Tool, see [Overview of the Office Customization Tool](overview-of-the-office-customization-tool-for-click-to-run.md).
 For more information about the configuration options, see [Configuration options for the Office Deployment Tool](office-deployment-tool-configuration-options.md).

-Note that the Office installation files and Office updates will come from Semi-Annual Channel (Targeted).
+Note that the Office installation files and Office updates will come from Semi-Annual Enterprise Channel (Preview).
 For more details on the most recent version of Office based on the different update channels, see [Release information for updates to Microsoft 365 Apps](https://docs.microsoft.com/officeupdates/release-notes-microsoft365-apps).

 ## Step 4: Create a configuration file for the broad group

 Using the [Office Customization Tool](https://config.office.com/), create the configuration file for the broad group.

 1. Go to [Office Customization Tool](https://config.office.com/) and configure the desired settings for your Microsoft 365 Apps installation.
 We recommend matching the same options as the pilot group in Step 3, except for the following changes:
- - **Update channel:** Choose **Semi-Annual Channel** for the installation package for the pilot group
+ - **Update channel:** Choose **Semi-Annual Enterprise Channel** for the installation package for the pilot group
  - **Installation:** Select Local source, and type "\\\Server\Share\M365\SAC" for the source path.
 Office will be downloaded to and then installed from **\\\server\share\M365\SAC** on your network
 2. When you complete the configuration, click **Export** in the upper right of the page, and then save the file as **config-broad-SAC.xml** in the **\\\Server\Share\M365** folder.

 This configuration file is used to download Office installation files and then deploy them to the broad group.
-The settings are exactly the same as the first configuration file, except the source path points to a different folder (SAC), and the update channel is set to Semi-Annual Channel ("Broad").
+The settings are exactly the same as the first configuration file, except the source path points to a different folder (SAC), and the update channel is set to Semi-Annual Enterprise Channel ("Broad").

 ## Step 5: Download the Office installation package for the pilot group